 Another not-so-famous volcano is Musuan Volcano located in the province of Bukidnon.
-With an elevation of 646 meters only, it is one of the most active volcanoes in the Philippines and had erupted 8 times in a span of 21 years from 1866 to 1887.
+With an elevation of only 646 meters, it is one of the most active volcanoes in the Philippines and had erupted 8 times in a span of 21 years from 1866 to 1887.
 Its last threatening activity of strong seismic swarm occurred in 1976 but has not erupted since then.

 b) Mount Ragang – Lanao del Sur

 Mount Ragang in Lanao del Sur, which is another tall mountain in the Philippines, is another active volcano that had erupted 8 times and tied with Musuan Volcano as the countries 6th most active volcano.
-Its last recorded eruption happened in 1916 or 94 years ago.
+Its last recorded eruption happened in 1916 or more than a century.

 7. -a) Didicas Volcano - Cagayan